Powerful Visible Patterned Events

 We should also all know, think about, and understand what will probably happen next in that particular setting for the people and for the groups of people who are involved there, because those people in Gaza will continue to be there interacting with each other in very predictable and foreseeable ways, long after the current events are out of the eyes of the world and that setting is beyond people’s focus and attention.

-The Israeli army clearly has their full set of Us-Them instincts activated and empowered.
+The Israeli army clearly has their full set of Us-Them instincts activated and empowered against many of the Gaza people.

-Reactions to the first days of conflict there will continue for the indefinite future.
+Reactions at deep and important levels to the first days of conflict there will continue for the indefinite future if the Israeli military forces and civilian leadership can’t break the spell of that programming that we all have.

 The number of deaths there continue to grow.
 We now have the responses in place that happened and were created by the military that currently controls that area and that turf.